Bri-J-C/CurtainController/README.md

 - Discovery topic: `homeassistant/cover/<hostname>/config`
 - Appears as a "Cover" entity in Home Assistant
 - Supports: open, close, stop, set position
+- also works for openhab, just need to create item from the channel this creates.

 ## Configuration